ProfBird/CS246-CourseMaterials/Labs/Lab6/Assignment6Instructions.md

 - Use the Lab 6A assignment link to submit your completed team contract as a Word document or PDF.
 - Use the Lab 6B assignment link to submit your UI diagrams in a single PDF file.

+*Note for 2025: Restrict file upload types to PDF.*